Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I want some crab and I want it juicy.

-So now that they had the car's number plates, they ran it through the system and it pinged
+So now that they had the car's number plates, they ran it through the system and it

-literally a couple hours later and they found and arrested him in nearby Brookhaven.
+pinged literally a couple hours later and they found and arrested him in nearby Brookhaven.

-According to the Atlanta Journal Constitution, a newspaper over there,
+According to the Atlanta Journal Constitution, a newspaper over there, Fort was later

-He was sentenced to life in prison plus five years without the possibility of parole.
+He was sentenced to life in prison plus five years

-And he might have got away with it too.
+and he might have got away with it too.

-If only he could have controlled his juicy crab cravings.
+If only he could have controlled

 Or just paid for his meal.